Halong Bay in September – Weather and Travel Guide

 Take a Halong Bay cruise in September

-• Indochine Premium Cruise: This cruise blends European luxury with Asian flair.
-You’ll visit Halong Bay, Titop Island, and Sung Sot Cave, price from $172 per person.
+• Indochine Premium Cruise: blends European luxury with Asian flair, visiting Halong Bay, Titop Island, and Sung Sot Cave, with prices starting from $174 per person.

-• Mon Cheri Cruise: Offering a mix of classic European and Vietnamese styles, this cruise takes you to Lan Ha Bay, Three Peach Beach, Dark & Bright Cave, and Cat Ba Island, price from $136 per person.
+• Mon Cheri Cruise: mixes classic European and Vietnamese styles across Lan Ha Bay, Three Peach Beach, Dark and Bright Cave, and Cat Ba Island, with prices starting from $157 per person.

-• Heritage Line Ginger: more luxurious experience, boasts a local Vietnamese heritage theme paired with refined contemporary accents, this boat explores Halong Bay, Lan Ha Bay, Viet Hai Village, Frog Lake, price from $279 per person.
+• Heritage Line Ginger: a more luxurious experience with a Vietnamese heritage theme and refined contemporary touches, exploring Halong Bay, Lan Ha Bay, Viet Hai Village, and Frog Lake, with prices starting from $298 per person.

 Kayak Through Hidden Lagoons